LelushiaMiley/CthulhuBotPy/README.md

 # CthulhuBotPy
 A recreation of Discord's client but for bots.
-Also has special features built in, such as image manipulation and GIF creation.

 # Plans Going Forward: